UniversalTourist/tidyverse_trainer_exam_materials/hazel_kavili_trainer_presentation.md

-Week 1: Intro to Data Wrangling with dplyr
+Week 2: Intro to Data Wrangling with dplyr
 ========================================================
 author: Hazel KAVILI
-date: "2020-07-19"
+date: "2020-07-28"
 autosize: true

 Install Libraries
 ========================================================
-We'll load the packages with `library(tidyverse)` instead of loading the core packages.
-Today we'll focus on `dplyr` (and one function from `readr` package for one-time).
+We'll load the packages with `library(tidyverse)` instead of loading the core packages one by one.
+Today we'll focus on `dplyr`, a package that transforms data. dplyr implements a grammar for transforming tabular data.

 ```r